Skip to main content

 Reward Tiers

 Tiers let you give different rewards based on player attributes.
-They’re evaluated top to bottom—the first match wins.
+They’re evaluated based on their priority number—the first match wins.

 Example Tier Structure